Carter leads Providence against Xavier - WTOP News

 Providence, Rhode Island; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Providence plays the Xavier Musketeers after Devin Carter scored 31 points in Providence’s 75-73 loss to the St. John’s Red Storm.
+BOTTOM LINE: Providence takes on the Xavier Musketeers after Devin Carter scored 31 points in Providence’s 75-73 loss to the St. John’s Red Storm.

-The Musketeers have gone 1-3 against Big East opponents.
-Xavier ranks fourth in the Big East with 10.1 offensive rebounds per game led by Abou Ousmane averaging 3.2.
+The Musketeers are 1-3 in conference matchups.
+Xavier ranks fifth in the Big East scoring 33.5 points per game in the paint led by Abou Ousmane averaging 7.1.

-Providence averages 8.0 made 3-pointers per game, 1.5 more made shots than the 6.5 per game Xavier allows.
-Xavier has shot at a 43.4% rate from the field this season, 4.4 percentage points greater than the 39.0% shooting opponents of Providence have averaged.
+Providence averages 8.0 made 3-pointers per game, 1.5 more made shots than the 6.5 per game Xavier gives up.
+Xavier scores 9.8 more points per game (74.6) than Providence gives up to opponents (64.8).

+The Friars and Musketeers face off Saturday for the first time in conference play this season.

 TOP PERFORMERS: Bryce Hopkins is averaging 15.2 points and 8.6 rebounds for the Friars.
 Carter is averaging 17.4 points over the last 10 games for Providence.

-Ousmane is averaging 8.6 points, 6.8 rebounds and 1.6 blocks for the Musketeers.
-Quincy Olivari is averaging 3.2 made 3-pointers over the last 10 games for Xavier.
+Quincy Olivari is scoring 18.3 points per game with 4.9 rebounds and 1.8 assists for the Musketeers.
+Desmond Claude is averaging 14 points, 5.5 rebounds and 3.8 assists over the past 10 games for Xavier.

 LAST 10 GAMES: Friars: 6-4, averaging 72.0 points, 36.7 rebounds, 14.2 assists, 6.3 steals and 4.6 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 64.8 points per game.